4.8

 Image: ChateauVersailles.fr

-This new lake, the Lake of the Swiss Guard, emerged from this transformation and marked the end of the north-south axis.
+This new lake, the Lake of the Swiss Guard, emerged from this transformation and marked the end of the palace’s north-south axis.

 Featured Image: Chateauversailles.fr